GLOBAL MARKETS-Stocks surge on stimulus hopes; dollar depressed | Business

 The U.S. dollar was the day's standout loser, as the general risk-on mood sent the safe haven currency to 2-1/2-year lows against major peers.
 U.S. congressional negotiators were "closing in on" a $900 billion COVID-19 aid bill expected to include $600-$700 stimulus checks to individuals, lawmakers said on Wednesday.

 Progress on a stimulus package overshadowed continued concerns over the economic impact of the pandemic, highlighted by U.S. weekly jobless claims hitting a three-month high on Thursday and weak U.S. retail sales data on Wednesday.
-The S&P 500 and the Nasdaq hit record highs.
+All the major U.S. indices closed at record highs.

 U.S. Federal Reserve Chairman Jerome Powell vowed on Wednesday to keep pouring cash into markets until the U.S. economic recovery is secure.
 Bond traders, however, were disappointed he did not extend the Fed's purchase program deeper down the yield curve, and U.S. Treasuries sold off at longer tenors, but others took it as a signal the bank will have their back.

-The MSCI world stock index reached a new high, rising 4.29 points or 0.67%, to 641.39.
-The index has climbed 16% since the end of October.
-Since then, multiple COVID-19 vaccine breakthroughs have been announced.
+The MSCI world stock index reached a new high, rising 4.74 points or 0.74%, to 641.84.
 European stocks and the euro rallied for the fourth straight session as investors built up positions in riskier assets, anticipating a sharp economic recovery in 2021 backed by wider vaccine rollouts and ultra-easy monetary policy.

 Europe's broad FTSEurofirst 300 index added 0.23%, at 1,533.
 The British pound hit May 2018 highs on hopes of a post-Brexit trade deal.
 Sterling maintained gains despite senior British minister Michael Gove putting the chances of securing a trade deal with the EU at less than 50%.